We employ three general methods to help our clients increase their app downloads: ASO, CPD, and offline sources.

 Finally, don’t forget to consider other off-store and off-line methods to drive users to download your app, which we will also cover in this guide.

-Each app store hosts hundreds of thousands of android apps, and most users know that the bulk of them are not good quality.
+Each app store hosts hundreds of thousands of android apps, and most users know that the bulk of them are not of good quality.
 Chinese users have also come to understand that, just as on Google Play, many apps are not well-vetted for quality and exist solely to serve annoying ads and spyware.
 They are also used to unofficial and outdated versions of apps that were long-ago scraped from Google Play to bulk up the app store’s offerings (which is why AppInChina offers a reclaiming service to our customers)

 Your app store listing is your face to the world, and it should present your app in an appealing and trustworthy way:

 Official App Mark: Not only does an official app badge influence the weight of your app in organic search, it also increases confidence for users to download it – they know it’s the official, supported version of the app they are looking for, and will likely be free from spyware and other nasty.
-To obtain this mark, the app owner must apply through the app store (the process will be unique to each store) and typically requires submitting additional documents, such as an ICP license.
+To obtain this mark, the app owner must apply through the app store (the process will be unique to each store) and typically requires submitting additional documents, such as an ICP Filing.
 AppInChina can do this on behalf of our clients as part of our User Acquisition package.

 Screenshots: Keep in mind that most people in China will not want to spend time inside an English-language app, so Chinese-language screenshots of your app are a must.
 If your screenshots do not reflect the version of your app that is localized for China, users will assume it is not localized to their language and avoid trying your app.
 If you need help localizing your app for China, AppInChina provides localization services as part of our standard package.